From The Giant’s Campaign, a Novel

 “All the hells!” the man said, and nudged Lim with a boot, but he had gone completely unstrung.
 His chest didn’t rise.

 The great helmet swiveled toward Megaera.
 “How do you like that?
 He seemed scrawny, but I thought he could take a bit more.
 Ah, but I suppose whatever he could tell me can be got from you.
 And that will be some fun, won’t it?”
 Her senses had grown keen under the thrust of a heart-racing panic.
 She smelled distant sweat, excrement, and urine in the stale air of the hall, and closer by, the acid tang of something odd and even worse, like vomit and rotting shellfish.
 The torchlight caressed the helmet’s impassive face.
 Instead of a plan, her mind flashed memories of her drunken adoptive father: images of hair-pulling rage, bleary self-pity, sneering contempt.
 But that viciousness was hot and mercurial, born of insecurity and guilt.
 This man appeared to be a jaded predator.
-He evoked the confusion and terror of the time before she could read her father’s moods; when she’d been young, and similarly helpless.
+Still, he evoked the confusion and terror of the time before she could read her father’s moods; when she’d been young and, as she was now, helpless.

 The man stooped and put his head close to Megaera’s face.
 His heavy breath was rank with rotten meat and sour ale.
 “You’ll excuse me if I don’t remove my hat,” he said.
 “Now that you’ve gone and messed with my plans, don’t try to lie at me with those pretty eyes.
-You didn’t win Vidal’s night talon in a game of cards.
-I guess I should be careful with you.
-Anyone who could kill that bastard is dangerous.
-But somehow, I think you got lucky.
-Sorry to say but now you’ve met Orson and your luck’s run out.”
+You didn’t win Vidal’s night talon in a game of cards, so you’re dangerous.
+And lucky.
+Well, you’ve met Orson now, and your luck’s run out.”
 The man gripped her by the throat and gave her a vicious raking squeeze, lifting her partway off the floor.
 Her urgent need to cough was restrained by the binding spell.
 He let her fall, and the impact starred her vision.
 From the back of her scalp, she could feel the blood seeping.

 Orson continued, “Let’s get Davron’s jewelry off you.”
 He lifted her right arm and stripped the rings fast and rough, and wrenched her index finger.
 Pain speared her hand, head, and bowels all at once.
 He’d dislocated it.